projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

   - USB keyboard and mouse
   - Monitor
   - Ethernet cable and Internet access
-  - A second USB disk with minimum 16GB capacity.
-Format your USB disk with a file system that supports files greater than 4GB: extFAT or NTFS, but not FAT32.
-We'll use this USB disk to copy files between the development computer and target system.
-Instead of a USB drive, you can copy files between systems over the network using the ``scp`` command.
   - Local storage device (NVMe or SATA drive, for example).
 We recommend having 40GB or more of free space.